Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: INTRODUCTION

 Recognizing these limitations, recent works \cite{mohamed2022social, golchoubian2024uncertainty} have highlighted the importance of ensuring the statistical validity of probabilistic trajectory predictors, particularly for bivariate Gaussian models, which are among the most widely used representations in trajectory prediction~\cite{alahi2016social, chen2025dstigcn, sighencea2023d, chen2024stigcn, Mohamed2020SocialSTGCNNASA, lv2023skgacn, li2025pedestrian, chen2024imgcn }.
 They suggest that rather than focusing solely on point-wise accuracy, when developing a bivariate Gaussian model, one should care about a fundamental property of a bivariate Gaussian distributions~\cite{mohamed2022social, golchoubian2024uncertainty}: the squared Mahalanobis distance between the predicted mean and the true future position at a given confidence level follows a Chi-squared distribution with two degrees of freedom~\cite{erten2020combination}.
 Since the confidence levels of the predicted distribution inform the planner about regions that are likely to contain the true future position, ensuring the validity of these predictions when developing a trajectory predictor is vital.
 To the best of our knowledge most State-Of-The-Art (SOTA) Gaussian trajectory predictors lack an evaluation of the predicted confidence levels, which raises the question of whether the predicted uncertainty is reliable.

-In this paper, we take a model agonistic approach and propose a novel loss function for training bivariate Gaussian trajectory predictors that directly encourages the predicted confidence levels to follow the Chi-squared distribution.
+In this paper, we propose a model-agnostic loss function for training bivariate Gaussian trajectory predictors.
+Our proposed loss directly encourages the predicted confidence levels to follow the Chi-squared distribution.
 Our approach leverages Kernel Density Estimation (KDE) to estimate the empirical distribution of confidence levels, which we then match to the Chi-squared distribution.
 In addition, we incorporate a Mean Squared Error (MSE) loss term to encourage the predicted Gaussian mean to align closely with the true position.
-To validate the benefits of our loss function, we integrate the trajectory predictors trained with our designed loss function into an uncertainty-aware Model Predictive Control (MPC) to demonstrate the effectiveness of informing the planner with more reliable confidence levels.
+To validate our loss function, we integrate the trajectory predictors trained with our loss function into an uncertainty-aware Model Predictive Controller (MPC) and demonstrate the benefits of providing the planner with more reliable confidence estimates.

 In summary, our key contributions are threefold: (i) We propose a novel loss function that improves the calibration of confidence levels in bivariate Gaussian trajectory prediction models (ii) We demonstrate that our method improves confidence level prediction on real-world trajectory datasets (iii) We highlight the importance of reliable confidence level estimation in motion planning by integrating our calibrated predictor with an uncertainty-aware MPC, demonstrating its advantage in scenarios derived from real-world data.